DF3NDR/web3-security/src/README.md

 ### And thanks for all the fish...

-Thanks to all who’ve contributed to this information and .
+Thanks to all who’ve contributed and inspired.